-Wearing contact lenses for an extended period of time may cause dry eye.
+Wearing contact lenses for an extended period of time may cause it.
 A study conducted on university students in Malaysia found that 40% of contact lens wearers reported symptoms of dry eye after wearing them continuously throughout the day .

-Another reported environmental factor that may cause dry eye is climate, particularly climates with low humidity and high wind speeds.
+Another reported environmental factor that may cause it is climate, particularly climates with low humidity and high wind speeds.
 Staying in an air-conditioned room for extended periods may also contribute to the development of dry eye.

 Consuming certain medications such as blood pressure medications, antidepressants, diuretics, and oral contraceptives may cause reduced tear production in some people, which may lead to dry eye.

 Some people who have undergone eye surgeries such as cataract surgery and LASIK (laser-assisted in situ keratomileusis) have been found to develop dry eye symptoms after their surgeries.
 This is due to the decreased tear production that some people may experience after their eye surgeries and is usually temporary in nature.

 If you experience any of these signs and symptoms, schedule an appointment with an eye health professional to get your eyes checked.
 It is also important to note that the development of eye conditions may even start before symptoms appear, which makes going for regular and timely eye checks that much more essential.